wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Open Yarn UI

-To use Yarn user interface, click **Hadoop UI** in the HDInsight Query console.
+To use Yarn user interface, click **Yarn UI** in the HDInsight Query console.
 See [Open HDInsight Query console](#open-hdinsight-query-console).

 ##Connect to clusters using RDP

 The credentials for the cluster that you provided at its creation give access to the services on the cluster, but not to the cluster itself through Remote Desktop.
 You can turn on Remote Desktop access when you provision a cluster or after a cluster is provisioned.
-For the instructions about enabling Remote Desktop at creation, see [Create HDInsight cluster](/documentation/articles/hdinsight-provision-clusters).
+For the instructions about enabling Remote Desktop at creation, see [Create HDInsight cluster](/documentation/articles/hdinsight-provision-clusters-v1).

 **To enable Remote Desktop**

-1. Sign in to the [preview portal][azure-portal].
+1. Sign in to the [Portal][azure-portal].
 2. Click **Browse All** from the left menu, click **HDInsight Clusters**, click your cluster name.
 3. Click **Settings** from the top menu, and then click **Remote Desktop**.
 4. Enter **Expires On**, **Remote Desktop Username** and **Remote Desktop Password**, and then click **Enable**.